-1. Quit smoking.
+1. Quit Smoking

-Cigarettes are known to cause lung cancer, but did you know they’re one of the leading oral cancer causes as well?
-Even just smoking the occasional cigar is enough to increase your chances of developing oral cancer.
+Cigarettes are a main cause of lung cancer, but did you know they’re also one of the leading causes of oral cancer?
+Even smoking the occasional cigar is enough to increase your risk.

-But non-smokers aren’t automatically in the clear.
 Tobacco in any form is dangerous, including chewing tobacco or snuff.

-If you haven’t already kicked your tobacco habit, this is a good time to start: 75% ofpatients 50 and older have been tobacco users.
+If you haven’t already kicked your tobacco habit, this is a good time to start.
+According to the, 75% of oral cancer patients 50 and older have been tobacco users.

-2. Steer clear of alcohol.
+2. Steer Clear of Alcohol

 Just as you would apply sunscreen before heading to the beach, you should be protecting your lips as well.
 Excess sun exposure around your mouth can lead to oral cancer.

 Most types of sunscreen that you buy for your body aren’t optimized for use on the lips.
-To protect against oral cancer, opt for a chapstick with SPF and reapply throughout the day for the greatest protection.
+To protect against oral cancer, opt for a lip balm with SPF.
+Make sure that you also re-apply throughout the day for the greatest protection.

-5. Get vaccinated.
+5. Get Vaccinated